 Students may attend the Intensive English Program (IEP) during any regular semester or short-term session as visiting students.
-While the full IE Program is better suited for students who intend to enter a degree program at an American university, our Visiting Program allows Exchange students, students enrolled at other universities, currently-matriculated students, and any other independent ESL students an opportunity to improve their English through credit-bearing coursework at The University of Mississippi.
+While the Intensive Program is better suited for students who intend to enter a degree program at an American university, we allow Exchange students, students enrolled at other universities, currently-matriculated students, and any other independent ESL students an opportunity to improve their English through credit-bearing coursework at The University of Mississippi.

 In Fall and Spring Semesters, visiting students may take courses that follow the UM Academic Calendar.
 Course options include: Speaking, Listening, & Pronunciation; Reading & World Cultures; Writing & Grammar; Extended Reading & Vocabulary; English for Academic Purposes; English in the Sciences; Business English; Literature Written in English; and English for International Students.
 Additional content-based courses include topics such as American Culture, Southern Culture, and Intercultural Communication.
 The course options and/or schedules for visiting students are based on English proficiency scores (such as TOEFL/IELTS) and/or placement testing.

 In the Summer, visiting students may attend First Summer Session (4 week), Second Summer Session (4 weeks), or both consecutively (8 weeks).
 Summer sessions consists of content-based, integrated-skills courses that have been designed to meet student needs.
 All courses incorporate modern technologies that assist in language learning, and students have opportunities to work in a dedicated computer lab for ESL students.

 For students visiting longer than one semester, progression from one level to the next is accomplished by fulfilling all curricular requirements and earning a minimum letter grade of C (average of all courses at that level).
 Students may attempt a level no more than three times.

 For each course taken, students receive a letter grade determined by the UM standard grading system.